Long-Chain Perfluoroalkyl Carboxylate (LCPFAC) Chemicals

 What chemicals are addressed in the Action Plan?

 EPA issued the Long-Chain Perfluorinated Chemicals (PFCs) Action Plan (PDF), (23 pp., 185 KB, About PDF) in 2009.
-Perfluorinated chemicals (PFCs) are substances with special properties that have many important manufacturing and industrial applications because they impart useful properties, including fire resistance and oil, stain, grease and water repellency.
+Perfluorinated chemicals (PFCs) are substances with special properties that have many manufacturing and industrial applications because they impart useful properties, including fire resistance and oil, stain, grease and water repellency.
 The long-chain PFCs comprise two sub-categories: perfluoroalkyl sulfonates (PFAS) and long-chain perfluoroalkyl carboxylates (PFAC).
 The PFAS sub-category includes perfluorohexane sulfonic acid (PFHxS), perfluorooctane sulfonic acid (PFOS), other higher homologues, and their salts and precursors.
 The long-chain PFAC sub-category includes perfluorooctanoic acid (PFOA, sometimes called C8), other higher homologues, and their salts and precursors.
 Some of those potential long-chain PFAC precursors include chemicals known commercially as fluorotelomers.

 Why is EPA concerned about these chemicals?